AI Adoption in Organizations: What Change Leaders Need to Know About Trust, Context, and Behavior

 Tomoko Yokoi, M. R. W. (2024, May 30).
 How organizations navigate AI ethics.
 I by IMD.

 AI Statement: Consensus was used, in addition to Google Scholar and Google Search, to identify relevant research on this topic.
 Claude was used to develop initial drafts from an outline and notes provided by the author.
 Claude was used as an assistant to interpret statistical findings from sources.
+ChatGPT was used to refine structure and mark-up to support search visibility.

 Photo by Pavel Danilyuk